Crude oil is ripping higher

+The price of crude oil is ripping higher on Wednesday night in New York.

-On Thursday morning, West Texas Intermediate crude futures trading in New York rallied more than 3% to as high as $US53.37 per barrel.
+Near 10:50 pm ET, West Texas Intermediate crude futures trading in New York were up more than 4% to trade above $US51 a barrel.

-The move higher comes after a selloff this week that took WTI to a three-month low.
+Last week, WTI crude fell to as low as $US43 a barrel, a new six-year low for oil.

+The latest spike in crude comes after reports that Saudi Arabia bombing Iran-backed rebels in Yemen.

+Saudi Arabia has started bombing rebel positions inside Yemen, and said the Sunni Kingdom will do “anything necessary” to deter the Iran-backed Shiite rebels who are taking over its neighbour.

-On Wednesday, data from the Energy Information Administration showed that oil inventories rose for a second straight period last week by 384,000 barrels, slower than the build of 2.4 million barrels in the previous period.
+Earlier on Wednesday, the latest data from the EIA showed that crude oil inventories continue to build in the US.

-And, analysts are waiting to see whether on Friday, data from driller Baker Hughes will show that the US oil rig count climbed for only the second week this year.

-Brent crude, the international benchmark, was also up more than 3% at around $US58.91.

 Business Insider Emails & Alerts